 Natasha Clark Judge Trainer

-Natasha has had extensive experience with Suri and Huacaya running a herd of over 450 huacaya and suri alpacas of all colours under the stud names of Kurrawa Alpacas and K.A.Silknsuri with her parents Robert & Ann Clark in Victoria, Australia on the beautiful Surfcoast in Bellbrae.
+Natasha has had extensive experience with Suri and Huacaya running a herd of over 450 huacaya and suri alpacas of all colours under the stud names of Kurrawa Alpacas and K.A.Silknsuri with her parents Robert and Ann Clark in Bellbrae Victoria.

-In 1991 Kurrawa was formed and since that time Natasha has been a full time alpaca breeder.
-With her knowledge of both suri and huacaya Natasha has developed Kurrawa into one of the major studs winning Champions and Supremes at National & Royal Shows.
+Natasha has been a full time alpaca breeder since 1991 when Kurrawa was formed.
+With her knowledge of both suri and huacaya she has developed Kurrawa into one of the major studs winning Champions and Supremes at National and Royal Shows.

-A qualified AAA (Australian Alpaca Association) judge in 2000 she has continued to develop her skills to become a senior Level 1 AAA Judge and a AAA Judges Trainer.
-In 2004 Natasha successfully qualified as an International Judge at the IAJS School in Peru and has judged in New Zealand, UK, Europe and all over Australia including all of our major shows.
-In 2008, 2012 & 2014 she had the privilege of judging The Australian Alpaca Association National Show.
-In 2015 judged the British National Show, 2016 judged the New Zealand National Show, The Alpaca Association Benelux Harpet Show and in 2019 judged Bayreuth Germany Show, Boekel Netherland Show, Norwegian National Show, Swedish National Show, Finish National Show and Australian National Show.
+Natasha qualified as a AAA judge in 2000 she has continued to develop her skills to become a Level 1 AAA Judge and a AAA Judges Trainer.
+In 2004 Natasha successfully qualified as an International Judge at the IAJS School in Peru and has judged in New Zealand, UK, Europe and all over Australia including the 2008, 2012, 2014 and 2019 Australian Alpaca Association National Show.
+In 2015 judged the British National Show, 2016 judged the New Zealand National Show, The Alpaca Association Benelux Harpet Show and in 2019 judged Bayreuth Germany Show, Boekel Netherland Show, Norwegian National Show, Swedish National Show, Finish National Show.

-Since 2008 up until 2018 Natasha has been an activemember on the AAA Showing and Judging reference panel.
-Natasha continually gives her time to give seminars, mentor and train breeders, aspiring judges and qualified judges.
+Between 2008 and 2018 Natasha was an active member on the AAA Showing and Judging committee.
+Natasha gives her time to give seminars, mentor and train breeders, aspiring judges and qualified judges.